yy96/WhatsYourKindofMovie/index.md

 ## 2. Data Preparation
 - **Raw Datasets**
 <br/>
-We will be using the available data sets due September 26, 2018 from the GroupLens website.
+We will be using the available datasets due September 26, 2018 from the GroupLens website.
 It contains *27753444* ratings and *1108997* tag applications across *58098* movies.
-These data were created by *283228* users between January 09, 1995 and September 26, 2018.
+The data was created by *283228* users between January 09, 1995 and September 26, 2018.
 The total size of the datasets is *265MB*.
 It consists of 6 csv files: ratings.csv, tags.csv, movies.csv, links.csv, genome-scores.csv and genome-tags.csv.

 <style>
 .tablelines table, .tablelines td, .tablelines th {